Early marriage DESTROYS girls’ lives

 Federal laws do not even prevent “trafficking” of child brides”…

 Many states do NOT have a minimum age for child marriage.
-Currently, only Delaware, Minnesota, New Jersey, Pennsylvania and Rhode Island outlaw marriage before 18 with no exceptions.
+Currently, only Delaware, Minnesota, New Jersey, Pennsylvania Rhode Island and New York outlaw marriage before 18 with no exceptions.
 (More on state laws).
 See the common exceptions that allow for marriage below the legal age below*